The 11 Best Email Newsletter Platforms for 2026 - Expert Reviews

 Klaviyo Pricing

-- Free: $0 up to 250 subscribers and no onboarding or customer success rep.
+- Free: $0 for up to 250 subscribers, with no onboarding or customer success representative.

 - Email: $110/mo for 5,001-5,500 contacts with 55k monthly email sends.